seanpmaxwell/model-initializer/README.md

 ## Summary
 - This library's default export is a module that holds 2 functions `init` and `checkObj`. `init` is the heart of the library, `checkObj` is a helper function see the second to last section.
-- When you pass `init` a generic and an array of objects used to represent your schema, it gives you back an object with 2 functions: `new` and `isValid` which typesafety enforced by the generic you passed.
+- When you pass `init` a generic and an object used to represent your schema, it gives you back an object with 2 functions: `new` and `isValid` in which typesafety is enforced by the generic you passed.
   - `new()` let's us create new object using a partial of your model and defaults from the array.
 Defaults are deep cloned before being added.
 The returned value is a full (not partial) object of your schema (minus certain optional ones, see the guide).
   - `isValid()` accepts an unknown argument and throws errors if they do not match the required schema.
 - Just to point out I know there are tons of schema validation libraries out there, but I wanted something that would both validate a schema, let me setup new instances using partials and defaults, and which would allow me to typesafe any properties I tried to add to the schema using an `interface`.